-Rosa Weaver Ed.D., Program Director
+Rosa Weaver Ed.D., Graduate Program Director

-The Education Specialist in Leadership degree will lead to P-12 Principal certification in Kentucky.
-The Principal Preparation degree program is to train and develop excellent teachers for administrative positions as elementary, middle and secondary school principals.
+The Education Specialist in Leadership degree will lead to administrative certification in Kentucky.
+The Principal Preparation track within the Ed.S. degree program is to train and develop excellent teachers for administrative positions as elementary, middle and secondary school principals as well as P-12 Supervisors of Instruction.
+The Education Specialist in Educational Leadership has two distinct tracks.

-Counseling, Social Work, and Leadership Graduate Office - MEP 295 edleadership@nku.edu or (859) 572-7892
+Counseling, Social Work, and Leadership Graduate Office -MEP 295 edleadership@nku.edu or (859) 572-7892